GabeALopez/GabeALopez.github.io/content/posts/automation-mindset-a-how-to.md

 So I opened **Inspect Element** in Firefox, clicked the button that loads the next page of job listings, and watched the **Network tab**.

 There, I could see the requests my browser was sending to the LinkedIn servers.
-I found the specific one that fetched the next page of results—and guess what?
+I found the specific one that fetched the next page of results and guess what?
 I could replicate that request myself and get the same data.

-From there, I studied the request and figured out how my browser was sending it—what headers, parameters, and cookies it used.
+From there, I studied the request and figured out how my browser was sending it.
+What headers, parameters, and cookies it used.
 Then I realized it was just hitting a particular endpoint.

 All I had to do was: